mysuperlink/Javascript-concepts/rapid_fire/README.md

 	symbol

 	what do we mean by primitive?.
+	Primitive data types are immutable whose type cant be changed.
 	Other than these 6 everything other than is an object

 what is null ?